yellowlab44/yellowlab44/README.md

 ## Hi there 👋

 Hi my name is Ashley!

+- I recently graduated from Cal Poly SLO where I studied Marketing & Information Systems
+- I am currently working part-time at an art studio and run a jewelry business!
+- I love being outdoors, traveling and living near the beach
 <!--
 **yellowlab44/yellowlab44** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.